Chapter 1, A stroll in Surrey.

 He looked out around the field that bordered the small forest.
 A nearby sign told him he was somewhere in Surrey on a very sunny day.

-Smiling to himself, he pocketed his face mask, took off his jumper and tied it around his waist, before adjusting the translucent orange goggles, picking up a rucksack and setting off.
+Smiling to himself, he pocketed his face mask, took off his jumper and tied it around his waist, before adjusting the translucent orange goggles that were pushed up on his forehead, picking up a rucksack and setting off.

 After an hour or so he pulled back the sleeve of his shirt and looked at the battered watch on his wrist, noting the time he stepped into a nearby cafe to get a muffin or something to eat, before he had left the Mansion he had scrimped around his room and found enough to change into fifteen 'quid' as they called it here.